gchq/Palisade-services/README.md

 --->
 ![Service Sequence diagram](doc/services.png)

-[Palisade Service](palisade-service/README.md) takes client resource requests and starts the process.
+[Palisade Service](palisade-service/README.md) recieves a clients request, returns a unique token and initiates the processing of resources.
 [User Service](user-service/README.md) identifies the user in the context of the Palisade service.
 [Resource Service](resource-service/README.md) identifies the resources that have been requested.
 [Policy Service](policy-service/README.md) provides the policy that are to be applied to the data.